aws-samples/aws-dbs-refarch-graph/src/converting-to-graph/README.md

 Some document-oriented application models join documents across collections by including the IDs of external documents in a field in the document to which they are to be joined.
 Treat these scenarios as you would foreign keys in a relational schema.

-## Converting a Key-Value Data Models to a Graph Model
+## Converting a Key-Value Data Model to a Graph Model

 TODO